Monday, December 11, 2023

 South-East Asia

 Symptoms: The initial infection produces no symptoms.
-Some people develop itch at the skin penetration sites and is called swimmers' itch.
+Some people develop an itch at the skin penetration sites and is called swimmers' itch.
 Some others develop eosinophilia and patchy pneumonia.

 Acute symptoms.
 Eggs produce allergic reactions known as Katayama fever.
 It manifests as fever, weakness, fatigue and lymphadenitis.